 All graduate students who file a Free Application for Federal Student Aid (FAFSA) are subject to the Satisfactory Academic Progress (SAP) policy.
 The Office of Financial Aid and Scholarships will evaluate your SAP status every year you apply for financial aid.
 If you were unable to meet the pace requirement, the financial aid office will send you an email message regarding this matter.
-Our message will instruct you to go to your MyMadison account and view your “To Do List”.
+In addition, a reminder will appear on your “To Do List” in MyMadison.
 No information will appear in MyMadison regarding SAP if you have not filed your FAFSA and received an email explaining that you are not eligible for financial aid.

 Your department and The Graduate School will monitor your compliance with GPA and maximum time requirements.